Wednesday, April 4, 2012

 1. Slice the pork into 3 inch slabs.
 It's important that they all end up roughly the same size, so they cook in the same amount of time.

-10. Roll up a little meat in a taco, sprinkle on some salt, and top with whatever salsa you like the most.
-(Johannes prefers Pico de Gallo -recipe in the next blog.)
-Keep it simple, though.
+18. Roll up a little meat into a taco, sprinkle on some salt, and top with pico de gallo.

 No comments: